angarsky/diveintopython/learn/install.md

 If you're new to programming or looking to dive into the world of Python, you'll need to install Python on your computer to get started.
-Installing Python is a straightforward process that enables you to unleash the power of this versatile programming language.
-In this guide, we'll walk you through the steps to install Python on different operating systems, including Windows, macOS, and Linux.
-Whether you're interested in developing applications, data analysis, or exploring artificial intelligence, this step-by-step guide will help you get Python up and running in no time.
-So let's embark on this journey together and unlock the endless possibilities that Python has to offer!

 ## How to install Python?